-Maximilien de Robespierre was on born May 6, 1758 in Arras, France.
+Maximilien de Robespierre was born on May 6, 1758, in Arras, France.
 He was a radical Jacobin leader and one of the principal figures in the French Revolution.
-In the latter months of 1793 he came to dominate the Committee of Public Safety, the principal organ of the Revolutionary government during the Reign of Terror, but in 1794 he was overthrown and guillotined in the Thermidorian Reaction.
+In the latter months of 1793 he came to dominate the Committee of Public Safety, the principal organ of the Revolutionary government during the Reign of Terror, but in 1794 he was overthrown and guillotined.

 Maximilien Marie Isidore de Robespierre was born in Arras, France, on May 6, 1758, the oldest of four children.
 His mother died when he was 6 years old, and his father left the family soon after.
 The children were raised by their maternal grandparents.
 Young Maximilien was educated in Paris, graduating from the Lycée Louis-le-Grand and earning a law degree in 1781.
 He practiced law in Arras, which provided him with a comfortable income.

 Robespierre soon took on a public role, calling for political change in the French monarchy.
 He became a devotee of social philosopher Jean-Jacques Rousseau, intrigued by the idea of a virtuous man who stands alone accompanied only by his conscience.
 He gained a reputation for defending the poorest of society and earned the nickname "the incorruptible" for his adherence to strict moral values.